wardd64/apex-documentation/studies/index.md

 2. Press the `Share` button and a browser with this page will be opened, with the url already filled in.

 3. Give the device access to your study.
+At `https://exporl.med.kuleuven.be/apex-study/`, make sure your device is in the list of available devices under `Devices`.
-At `https://exporl.med.kuleuven.be/apex-study/` go to `Link device to study`.
+   If not, copy your ssh key and press submit to add it.
+Next, go to `Link device to study`.
    Click on a device (or multiple ones), select a study and one or more branches and press `Link`.